Mazda CX-5 SUV - Practicality & boot space

 The latest CX-5 has 506 litres of space for luggage in the boot, an increase of just three litres over its predecessor.
 This doesn’t rate especially well against the 615 litres of the Volkswagen Tiguan, but that figure depends on its adjustable rear seats being slid fully forward.

-Dropping the Mazda’s rear seats flat by using the handles in the boot increases total load capacity to 1,620 litres and the powered tailgate that’s standard on Sport Nav+ and GT Sport Nav+ models makes loading heavy shopping a painless endeavour.
+Dropping the Mazda’s rear seats flat by using the handles in the boot increases total load capacity to 1,620 litres and the powered tailgate that’s standard on Kuro Edition, Sport and GT Sport models makes loading heavy shopping a painless endeavour.

 The towing limits of the CX-5 depend on whether the petrol or diesel engine is fitted.
 The former can tow a 715kg unbraked trailer, while the diesels can all manage 750kg.
 Likewise, the petrol can tow an 1,800kg braked trailer, while most diesels manage 2,000kg.
-The four-wheel-drive automatic diesels have the highest towing capability of any CX-5, with a braked trailer limit of 2,100kg.
+The four-wheel-drive automatic diesel has the highest towing capability of any CX-5, with a braked trailer limit of 2,100kg.